Understanding podcast pages

 Related

 You can browse similar shows according to the "Listeners Also Subscribe To" connections displayed by Apple Podcasts.
-This is useful for finding shared audiences and quickly building up lists.
+This is useful for finding shared audiences and quickly building campaigns.

 Subscribers & Followers